-Ooma provides leading communications services and related technologies that bring unique features, ease of use, and affordability to businesses of all sizes and residential customers through our smart SaaS and unified communications platforms.
-For businesses, we deliver advanced voice and collaboration features including messaging, intelligent virtual attendants, and video conferencing to help them run more efficiently.
+Ooma provides leading communications services and related technologies that bring unique features, ease of use, and affordability to businesses and residential customers through our smart SaaS and unified communications platforms.
+For businesses of all sizes, we deliver advanced voice and collaboration features including messaging, intelligent virtual attendants, and video conferencing to help them run more efficiently.
 For consumers, our residential phone service provides PureVoice high-definition voice quality, advanced functionality and integration with mobile devices.

-We generate subscription and services revenue by selling subscriptions and other services for our communications services, as well as other connected services.
+We generate revenues primarily from the sale of subscriptions and other services for our business and residential communications solutions.
 We generate our product and other revenue from the sale of our on-premise devices and end-point devices.
-We primarily offer our solutions in the U.S. and Canada.
+We primarily offer our solutions in the U.S. and Canada, with limited offerings in certain other countries.